seungsooHa92/processAuto/README.md

 # workProcessEnhance
-    * Make own mail Alarm Service and get Data from specific page with Healess Chrome using Puppeteer
+    * Make own mail Alarm Service and get Data from specific page with Headless Chrome using Puppeteer